Contacts

 Nearsightedness

-For those dealing with nearsightedness, correction options are abundant.
 Nearsightedness means faraway objects look blurry while close vision is clearer.
-Soft contacts with a minus power, like -2.00, can correct it.
+Contacts for nearsightedness use a minus power, such as -2.00, to correct distance vision.
 Daily, bi-weekly, and monthly lenses may be options, depending on your doctor's recommendation.

 Farsightedness

-Similarly, if you are farsighted, there are specific contact lens options to consider.
+Farsighted wearers have specific contact lens options to consider.
 Farsightedness means nearby objects can look blurry or hard to focus on.
-Contacts use plus power, like +2.00, to help.
+Contacts for farsightedness use plus power, such as +2.00, to help.
 Your doctor can recommend a lens based on your correction needs and your response during the fitting.

 Astigmatism